frc6506/docs/gitHubAdmin/quickGuides/repositoryQuickSettup.md

 ## Initial Setup (Necessary Part)

-Now that you have a repository, you need to prepare it fo use by the programming team.
+Now that you have a repository, you need to prepare it for use by the programming team.
    > Note that this tutorial assumes one is adding an entire organizational team to the repository instead of adding everyone individually.
 You can also use these instructions to add other people who are not part of a team quickly, although the `Invite teams or people` button may move around.

 ![Repository Access Controls](repoAccessControls.png)